BartJongejan/Bracmat/README.md

   Utility to spot unused variables and functions.
   It also tells you which variables are used outside their lexical scope.
   (Which is not an error, since Bracmat is dynamically scoped.)

+* LICENSE

+  The full text of the GNU public licence.

 * pr-xml-utf-8.xml